diskoverdata/diskover-docs/source_files/install_indexers_mac.md

 ![Image: Create Indexes in Elasticsearch Endpoint](images/image_indexers_install_create_indexes_in_elasticsearch_endpoint_linux_and_mac.png)

+🔴 &nbsp;[Generate your hardware ID](https://docs.diskoverdata.com/diskover_installation_guide/#software-activation) to obtain and install the license key.

 #### Create Index of File System

 🔴 &nbsp;To run the Diskover indexing process from a shell prompt: